deepilla/petitions/README.md

 #### Features

-- Search for a petition
+- Navigation (via History API and document title)
+- Petition search
+- Transitions between screens
 - Show a "Try again" link when a petition fails to load
+- Handle edge cases sensibly (e.g. no signatures, 1 signature, all signatures in 1 country)
-- Warn the user if localStorage is unavailable
+- Warn if localStorage is unavailable
-- Add links to petition lists for removing/clearing petitions
+- Add remove/clear petitions links to petition lists
-- Make sure edge cases are handled sensibly (no signatures, 1 signature, all signatures in 1 country etc.)

 #### Design